Olympo

 Olympo is a Spanish drama series created and written by Jan Matheu, Laia Foguet, and Ibai Abad for Netflix.
 The show is set at the Pirineos Center of High Performance, a fictional elite training school which hosts the most promising young athletes in the country, and focuses on their interpersonal relationships as they compete to win prestigious and lucrative sponsorship deals with global fashion brand Olympo and strive to prove themselves as the best in their chosen sports.
-The first season premiered on 20 June 2025.
+The series premiered on 20 June 2025.
+In December 2025, Netflix confirmed that the series was not renewed for a second season.